-PUBLIC NOTICE: In accordance with the Integrated Pest Management Plan, the City's licensed contractor will be spot treating nuisance aquatic vegetation in ZONE 2 and ZONE 4 of the stormwater conveyance system on May 25-27th, as weather permits.
+PUBLIC NOTICE: In accordance with the Integrated Pest Management Plan, the City's licensed contractor will be spot treating nuisance aquatic vegetation in ZONE 5 of the stormwater conveyance system September 20th-21st as weather permits.
 Please visit our Stormwater IPM Website for more information.

 How can this web site help?